hackerHan/Spectrum_NN/README.md

-# Spectrum_NN
+# Spectrum_analysis
-NN model in analyzing Spectrum data
+Using Neural Network to deal with spectrum data